bitovi/academy/src/technology-consulting/5-communication.md

 ### Ask clarifying questions

 Clarifying questions are essential for deepening your understanding of the speaker’s message and ensuring you’re not making assumptions.
 Always ask questions if something is unclear; don’t be embarrassed if you don’t understand something.
 In fact, asking for clarification shows confidence and a commitment to getting it right, not a lack of knowledge.
-Ironically, you never actually sound "dumb" when you ask for clarification; you come off as brave and intelligent.
+Ironically, you never actually sound “dumb” when you ask for clarification; you come off as brave and intelligent.

 **Use open-ended “What” and “How” questions** to explore the speaker’s thoughts and feelings more deeply, encouraging dialogue.
 Open-ended questions like “What are your thoughts on this?” or “How do you see this affecting the project timeline?” prompt the speaker to elaborate and provide more context, leading to a richer conversation.